 Esports in K-12 Education

-With hundreds of schools participating in various leagues across the U.S. and the world, esports is set to have a major impact on STEM learning, college and career readiness, and the tech industry as a whole.
+With thousands of schools participating in various leagues across the U.S. and the world, esports is having a major impact on STEM learning, college and career readiness, and the tech industry as a whole.

 Leagues of Learning: Version 2.0